-Southeastern Native Peoples & The Trail of Tears
+Southeastern Indigenous Peoples & The Trail of Tears

 An exciting, easy-to-read telling of the story of John Ross, the chief of the great Cherokee Nation.
 John Ross is looking at his home for the last time.
 All around him, people are loading wagons for the long journey west.
 The Cherokee people do not want to leave their land, but they have no choice.
 Today is their first day on the Trail of Tears.
 Step 5.